Crown421/EPuck-code---escape-time/README.md

 centered around an experiment with e-puck robots, and this repository contains some of the connected code and instruction to replicate the experiment.

+## Summary
+The basic idea of this project was to have a robot follow a random process and track the time its needs to escape from a circle.
+The setup was based on the [arena](auxiliary files/arena.pdf
+), which was printed on a 1.2x1.2m poster.
+The code above contains routines for several use cases.
+The most important function has the robots follow a velocity jump process, while reading the data from the ground sensors and transmit it via the uart2 channel.
+The second experimental relevant function, only allows the robots to the velocity jump process, with their velocity dependent on the selector position.
+The remaining functions only have calibration and testing purposes.

 ## Getting Started

 The file structure of this repository is as follows.
-The folders  ``matlab-files'' and ``auxilary'' files contain files not directly relevant for the programming of the robots, while everything else just concerns the robots programming.
+The folders  ``matlab-files`` and ``auxilary`` files contain files not directly relevant for the programming of the robots, while everything else just concerns the robots programming.
 The former folder contains some files regarding data retrieval and calibration, while the latter contains miscellaneous.